In my head, I believed having a booty would make everything magically better.

 Welcome to the Thicc Life

-After a while, I stopped taking the pill but found that life was doing its thing.
-I became curvier, gained more weight and my confidence grew.
-I didn’t realize it but I was putting my confidence entirely in the shape of my body instead of my healthiness and my emotional well being.
+I couldn’t see it but at that time I was placing my self worth in the shape of my body instead of my healthiness and my emotional well being.

 Falling Out of Infatuation with Booty